Viewing: Summer

 Before you read anything else:

 • Your park pass (Banff entry) and your shuttle ticket are separate products.
-You need both.
+Most shuttle visitors should plan for both, then confirm the current details with Parks Canada.

-• Moraine Lake Road is closed to private vehicles year-round.
-Even with a car, you take a shuttle or bike.
+• Moraine Lake Road is managed without normal personal-vehicle access.
+Even with a car, most visitors use a shuttle, transit, approved operator, or bike.

 How are you getting there?